nwnordahl/card-game-analysis/README.md

-# Daifugo Analysis: Tools to analyse the card game Daifugo
+# Card Game Analysis: Tools to analyse card games

 This project was started with the motivation of showing how unfair the card game Daifugo is.
 Please note that the project is under active development, and there's still a lot of things to add.